nobl9/slo-exporter/README.md

 2. Copy a Datadog Application Key into a file named `application.key`
 3. Run `slo-exporter.py --datasource=your-dd-datasource`.
 This defaults output
    to STDOUT.
-4. Alternately you can specify output to a via `--output=file --filename=filename.yml`
+4. Alternately you can specify output to a file via `--output=file --filename=filename.yml` or simple shell redirection.